Meet Head of Development Matt Leach - multi-time best man, undefeated amateur boxer and a man of mystery. He likes cheese and biscuits too.

 - Seriously, Queen.
 “Who wants to live forever” right?!

-- Oh, some heads get removed.
+- Heads get removed.
 All in good taste.

 What’s big at the moment in digital?

 Virtual Reality is coming and will be everywhere very soon.
-The day I don’t have to get out of bed to ‘be at work’ is coming.
-Google Cardboard proves that anything can be technology with the right innovation behind it.
+The day I don’t have to get out of bed to ‘be at work’ is soon here.
+Google Cardboard proves that adapted to technology with the right innovation behind it.
 The Microsoft HoloLens looks amazing and Apple are staffing up and showing a keen interest too.
 Facebook are also commercially pushing Oculus out this year.
-It’s an exciting time for VR and I think everything needs to know about it.
+It’s an exciting time for VR and I think everyone needs to know about it.

 What’s your Thinking Juice?

 Chocolate milk.
 I f**king love it.
-But if I have to be socially above board/act my age, a cold Peroni, bought by someone else.
+But if I have to act my age, a cold Peroni (other brands also acceptable), bought by someone else.